 Issa: No, I am putting my hands behind my back so I will not be accused of attacking the Israeli settlers.
 I was leading a group of activists who were escorting Palestinian kids to go to school in Hebron.
-The kids they walk down [there] and we wanted to be there with our bodies to protect the kids from the settler violence.
+The kids, they walk down [there] and we wanted to be there with our bodies to protect the kids from the settler violence.

 [Note: You can see the video here.]

 Issa: You can see her slapping me.
 You can see the Israeli police doing nothing to arrest her or to stop her.
-I was attacked physically by this settler not only one time, many, many times.
+I was attacked physically by this settler not only one time, but many, many times.
 This year I was attacked maybe eight times by settlers without any accountability for the settlers who attacked me.

 Issa: He is an Israeli police man.